HQSquantumsimulations/struqture/documentation/src/physical_types/spins.md

 dp_string = str(dp)
 ```

 In Rust the user can also import enums for the operators acting on single spins.
-In rust the equivalent string representation cannot be used in function and method arguments.
+In Rust the equivalent string representation cannot be used in function and method arguments.

 ```rust
 use struqture::prelude::*;